Bill would repeal federal excise tax; OOIDA waits to see offset

 Rep. Doug LaMalfa, R-Calif., has resumed his efforts to repeal the federal excise tax on heavy-duty trucks and trailers.

-On April 29, LaMalfa introduced the Modern, Clean, and Safe Trucks Act, or HR2381, which aims “to amend the Internal Revenue Code of 1986 to repeal the excise tax on heavy trucks and trailers, and for other purposes.”
+On Monday, April 29, LaMalfa introduced HR2381, which aims “to amend the Internal Revenue Code of 1986 to repeal the excise tax on heavy trucks and trailers, and for other purposes.”

-After the coalition was launched in January, the Owner-Operator Independent Drivers Association said it was not opposed to the repeal but that the Association wants to know where lawmakers will turn to find the lost revenue if the federal excise tax is eliminated.
+After the coalition was launched in January, the Owner-Operator Independent Drivers Association said it was not opposed to the repeal but that the Association wants to know where lawmakers will turn to look for the lost revenue if the federal excise tax is eliminated.

 “OOIDA isn’t opposed to repealing the FET, but Congress must identify an offset first.
 Meaning, repealing the FET would create a reduction in tax revenue that would need to be replaced somehow,” said Mike Matousek, OOIDA’s manager of government affairs.
 “We will remain neutral until an offset is identified and until we know exactly how the offset would impact our members.”